Spring Batch is a framework that helps you to write robust batch jobs that are an essential part of every enterprise application.

 - Spring Batch 2.2 – JavaConfig Part 6: Partitioning and Multi-threaded Step explains how you scale your Spring Batch jobs by partitioning your data and using multi-threaded steps.

-Reading Input Data
+Reading the Input Data

 When start writing a batch job, the first thing that you have to do is to provide input data for your batch job.
 These tutorials describe how you can read input data from different data sources: